-Olympic Scandal Hits Michigan State University; DeVos Calls Students 'Unprepared'
+Olympic Scandal Hits Michigan State University; Senate Looks To Colleges' Future

 The Aspen Institute's National Commission on Social, Emotional, and Academic Development released a report this week detailing its findings thus far on how students learn.
 Its conclusion?
 The evidence is clear that students develop socially and emotionally while in school.

-Seems kinda obvious, yet schools still conceive of the work they're doing as primarily academic.
-The report argues that teacher training must cover social and emotional development in greater detail and that educators must pay special attention to the ways in which adversity and trauma impact the brain and affect student learning.
+Seems kind of obvious, yet schools still conceive of the work they're doing as primarily academic.
+The report argues that teacher training must cover social and emotional development in greater detail and that educators must pay special attention to how adversity and trauma impact the brain and affect student learning.

 The commission, which includes scientists, educators, and parents, will spend the next year focusing on ways that schools can implement "whole-child development."

-Tax breaks re-proposed for homeschoolers
+Tax breaks reproposed for home-schoolers

-Days before President Trump issued an official proclamation declaring last week National School Choice Week, one congressman introduced a bill to grant tax breaks to families that homeschool their children.
+Days before President Trump issued an official proclamation declaring last week National School Choice Week, one congressman introduced a bill to grant tax breaks to families that home-school their children.
 The bill, filed by Republican Rep. Luke Messer of Indiana, is similar to a provision that was dropped at the last minute from last month's sweeping tax overhaul.
-The move would allow parents to use money from 529 savings plans to pay for homeschooling costs like books, online education materials, and tutoring.
+The move would allow parents to use money from 529 savings plans to pay for home-schooling costs like books, online education materials and tutoring.
 Messer is the founder and co-chair of the Congressional School Choice Caucus.

 Before the overhaul, 529 savings could only be used to cover higher education costs.
 Now, parents can also use the accounts to cover private K-12 school expenses.